Anger

 Connection

-• Time with positive friends, family, faith, pets, and community
+• Spend time with positive people, pets, faith, and community

 Enjoyment